funkelab/motile_napari_plugin/docs/source/key_bindings.rst

    * - Click on a point or label
      - Select this node (center view if necessary)
    * - SHIFT + click on point or label
-     - Sdd this node to selection
+     - Add this node to selection
    * - Mouse drag with point layer selection tool active
      - Select multiple nodes at once
    * - Q